julisbf/100-days-of-code/log.md

 ## R1D22 April 27, 2018
 **Today's Progress**: Continue with the layout for the Pomodoro.

-**Thoughts:** Wanted to do somthing more interactive, so came across with Braile Alphabet and focused my idea on that.
+**Thoughts:** Wanted to do something more interactive, so came across with Braile Alphabet and focused my idea on that.
 Grids for the name are ready.
 Tommorrow will work on the numbers.

+## R1D23 April 28, 2018
+**Today's Progress**: Continue with the Pomodoro Clock.

+**Thoughts:** Implemented the counting with dots, showing each number on its Braile equivalent.

+## R1D24 April 29, 2018
+**Today's Progress**: Continue with the layout for the Pomodoro.

+**Thoughts:** Changed the whole look and feel.
+Chose the scheme color and typography.
+Need to work on the responsive desgin.

+## R1D25 April 30, 2018
+**Today's Progress**: Continue with the layout for the Pomodoro.

+**Thoughts:** Reorganized some elements from the layout and started with the responsive design.
+Still need to work on that.